 Our Statistics with Applications to Finance MSc is a focused degree programme which enables you to broaden and deepen your understanding of statistics and financial applications.
 It combines in-depth training in mainstream advanced statistical modelling with a specialisation in financial mathematics.

 As well as the statistics expertise from within the School of Mathematics, the MSc also draws on experience in financial mathematics from Leeds University Business School.

 Both the School of Mathematics and the Leeds University Business School are home to specialist facilities and passionate academics who are experts in their fields.
-The Schools are also responsible for delivering internationally excellent research and have strong links with industry and a whole range of research institutions.
+These Schools are also responsible for delivering internationally excellent research and have strong links with industry and a whole range of research institutions.

 This means, once you’ve graduated, you’ll be fully equipped with the most up-to-date practices and techniques, alongside the technical skill set you’ll need to pursue an exciting career in a variety of job roles.

 - This Masters degree is accredited by the Royal Statistical Society.

 - Our globally-renowned research conducted right here on campus in the School of Mathematics and Leeds University Business School feeds directly into the course, shaping your learning with the latest thinking in areas such as probability and financial mathematics, modern applied statistics and analysis.

 - Benefit from our School’s close links with organisations like Leeds Institute for Data Analytics, Leeds Institute for Fluid Dynamics and the Alan Turing Institute, the UK’s national institute for data science and artificial intelligence.